Plum girls soccer ready to stare down challengers | Trib HSSN | Trib HSSN

 By:

-“We talk about that a lot, understanding that a lot of teams will be hoping to knock us off,” said Stewart, who begins his second year at the helm of the Mustangs.
+“We talk about that a lot, understanding that a lot of teams will be hoping to knock us off,” said Stewart, who begins his second year with the Mustangs.

 “Last year, I don’t think many expected the run we had.
 This year, we are one of the teams to beat in many people’s eyes, and we have to realize we’re going to get everyone’s best game.”

-Several starters, including the team’s top four scorers, both goalkeepers and the core of the defense, are back from last year’s Section 3 co-champions who fell to Mars 4-0 in the WPIAL finals before a heartbreaking penalty-kick loss to District 3 champion Manheim Central in the first round of states.
+Several starters, including the team’s top four scorers, both goalkeepers and the core of the defense, are back from last year’s Section 3 co-champions who fell to Mars, 4-0, in the WPIAL finals before a penalty-kick loss to District 3 champion Manheim Central in the first round of states.

 “Even though some of the games were close, we never gave up on each other,” D’Incau said.
 “We know the feeling of making it to the WPIAL finals and making it to states.
 So, we worked really hard the best we could in the offseason to be ready to do it again.
 We’re hungry to do even better this year.”

-Plum, No. 2 in the Tribune-Review Class AAA preseason rankings behind Mars, returns a trio of all-section performers in Seneca, senior Gina Proviano and sophomore Kaitlyn Killinger.
+Plum, No. 2 in this week’s Tribune-Review Class AAA rankings behind Mars, returns a trio of all-section performers in Seneca, senior Gina Proviano and sophomore Kaitlyn Killinger.
 Proviano also was selected All-WPIAL in Class AAA.

 Killinger led the team with 18 goals.
 Proviano scored 14 and Seneca 11.